garyfleming/the-board-whisperer/the-board-whisperer.md

 ^ The way we get passed this is by having conversations.
 You need some Three Amigos at the start.
 You can pick your methodology as you like but you can avoid these kinds of blockers by having a three-way conversation between a developer, tester, and product owner (or sometimes BA) upfront.
 Make sure everyone understood and could contribute to the shaping of a story ahead of time.
 This meant far fewer issues later.

 ---

+# Answer: Three Amigos

+## Do the work, check the work, ensure the work is wanted

+^ Now I'm saying dev, test, and PO, but you just need someone who can do the work, who can check the work is done,

+---